PhD, University of Michigan, 2018

 The second, A Social History of Indian Mountaineering, is an accessible account of Indian mountaineering, particularly Himalayan mountaineering, from its colonial “Golden Age” in the mid-twentieth century to the emerging models of the twenty-first.
 The social and historical investment of this work is in claiming space for mountaineers of the “non-traditional” kind—such as individuals at the intersections of less privileged genders, castes, social standing, financial reach, geography, age, and physical ability—who have historically enlarged the scope of the sport but are still the least credited for this work.
 In autumn 2019, I spoke to The Alpinist Podcast about mountaineering histories and archives.

-In spring 2021, I am co-leading a seminar for the Shakespeare Association of America Annual Meeting (31 March to 3 April 2021) in Texas, Austin.
+In spring 2021, I co-led a seminar for the Shakespeare Association of America Annual Meeting 2021.
 Here is the page with details of our seminar on “Shakespeare in the ‘Post’Colonies: What’s Shakespeare to Them, or They to Shakespeare.”
-The seminar will host a discussion between scholars, activists, writers, teachers, and theatre practitioners from over a dozen erstwhile colonial geographies about the stakes of reading, teaching, performing, and “doing” Shakespeare in the “post”colonies today.
-My co-leader Amrita Sen (University of Calcutta) and I are planning an edited volume building on the work of this seminar.
+The seminar hosted a discussion between scholars, activists, writers, teachers, and theatre practitioners from over a dozen erstwhile colonial geographies about the stakes of reading, teaching, performing, and “doing” Shakespeare in the “post”colonies today.
+Seminar co-leader Amrita Sen (University of Calcutta) and I are planning an edited volume building on the work of this seminar.

 For rigorous and generous intellectual companionship, I remain grateful to my academic families at the Medievalists of Color and the #ShakeRace collective.
 It means everything to belong in communities that use scholarship for deep, wide, and urgent engagement in the world and seek to create a more just future.

 As a teacher, I am invested in my students’ intellectual growth and well-being.
 Many of my students stay in touch with me long after their semester(s) with me are over–to ask for reading recommendations and to share their journeys in life.
-I live, therefore, in a growing community of friends.
 I love this part of my job more than I can say.

-In 2020-2021, I am Principal Investigator for The Recovery Project: Actions of Survival, Archives of Resilience, an Ohio State University Global Arts and Humanities Discovery Theme COVID-19 Seed Grant project, which is building a community-engaged archive of pandemic testimonies where information can be parsed and mental-health support shared.
+In 2020-2021, I was Principal Investigator for a community-facing project, The Recovery Project: Actions of Survival, Archives of Resilience, supported by Ohio State University’s Global Arts and Humanities Discovery Theme COVID-19 Seed Grant.

 Here are the archived pages of the mountaineering culture studies workshop I founded at the University of Michigan: The Mountaineering Culture Studies Group